Cuba the Country

 Hours: 8:00AM – 4:30PM (closed on U.S. and Cuban Holidays)

-Emergencies/After Hours: Call (+53) (7)-831-4100, dial 1 to speak with emergency operator.
+Emergencies/After Hours: Call (+53) (7)-831-4100, dial 1 to speak with the emergency operator.
 If you get into trouble in Cuba (financial, medical etc.) and are in dire need, then we suggest you contact Asistur (Assistance to Tourists).
 Office locations, phone numbers, and fees for this company can be found on their website.

 We suggest printing the above info as well as a list of emergency numbers and addresses to have in case of an emergency.

-When To Go & Weather
+When to Go & Weather

 When is the best time to visit Cuba?